 The tools of the future are small and handy

-Who asks now what about the upholstery for mobile work equipment in, for example, elaborate notebook backpacks or even trolley cases, I ask back: will we still need it in the future?
-The smaller and lighter tablets with their completely new operating concept consisting of a touchscreen, on-screen keyboard and apps again did not manage to change our traditional working habits: the expected revolution has failed to materialize.
-Which tools and matching bags will we use in the future?
+If you now ask, what about the upholstery for mobile work equipment in a complex emergency?ebook-Rucksacks or even wheeled suitcases, I ask back: Do we still need these in the future?
+It is true that the smaller and lighter tablets with their completely new operating concept consisting of touchscreen, on-screen keyboard and apps again did not manage to change our traditional work habits: The expected revolution did not materialize.
+Which tools and matching bags will we then use in the future?

 Some time ago I had the opportunity to test an ultrabook and a tablet in quick succession.
 Both were equipped with Windows as the operating system, which makes comparability easier, but in my opinion it does not do both devices well: Because, especially on tablets, the supposedly big hit from Microsoft is in reality an unhappy hermaphrodite between the two worlds, neither fish nor meat .
 Sure, the start menu looks stylish and made for touchscreens; however, if you want to use “normal” programs, you cannot do without a mouse or stylus.
 This bad mix makes the use of devices, both tablets and ultrabooks, a pain - and my comparison actually unfair.